learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 One way to speed up training of your neural networks is to normalize the input.
 In fact, even if training time were not a concern, normalization to a consistent scale across features (typically 0 to 1) should be used to ensure that the process converges to a stable solution.
 Similar to some of our previous work in training models, one general process for standardizing our data is:
 1.  subtracting the mean
-- normalize by dividing the variances
+2. normalize by dividing by the standard deviation
-- learning can be slow when inputs are unnormalized because of different scales.

 ## Vanishing or Exploding Gradients

-Example:
+Not only will normalizing your inputs speed up training, it can also mitigate other risks inherent in training neural networks.
+For example, in a neural network, having input of various ranges can lead to difficult numerical problems when the algorithm goes to compute gradients during forward and back propogation.
+This can lead to untenable solutions and will prevent the algorithm from converging to a solution.
+In short, make sure you normalize your data!
+Here's a little more mathematical background:

-Very deep neural network.
+To demonstrate, let's imagine a very deep neural network.
 Let's assume $g(z)=z$ (so no transformation, just a linear activation function), and biases equal to 0.

 $\hat y = w^{[L]}w^{[L-1]}w^{[L-2]}... w^{[3]}w^{[2]}w^{[1]}x$